alexbalan08/Quantum-subfields-trends-forecasting-/README.md

 Irene Colombo

-Additional help from Leo Paggen regarding the Claude labeling
+Additional help from Leo Paggen from the previous project